A+ A-

 Learning providers should contact ARB as early as possible (qualifications@arb.org.uk) to discuss any planned changes and the most appropriate application process(es) in advance of internal approval and any submission to ARB.

-How often will the fee schedule be reviewed?
+How often is the fee schedule be reviewed?

-ARB will review our costs and fees annually.
+We review our costs and fees annually.
 The fees are set on a cost recovery basis, meaning that the fee schedule will be revised if or when our costs change.
-We will also be publishing details annually relating to the costs of delivering accreditation of qualifications.
+Details relating to the costs of delivery accreditation of qualifications will be published within ARB’s Annual Report and Financial Statements.

 Can ARB align the fees with other regulators?